-During the 2016 fiscal year, the University operated within its available resources, as total revenues exceeded total expenses by approximately \$2,328,000.
-In fiscal year 2016, tuition, fees, housing, and food service revenue accounted for 40% of the University's total revenue.
-The fall 2016 semester shows a slight decrease in enrollment, and the State Regents approved a 9.9% increase in tuition and fees for the 2016-2017 school years.
+During the 2018 fiscal year, the University operated within its available resources, as total revenues exceeded total expenses by approximately \$4,000.
+In fiscal year 2018, tuition, fees, housing, and food service revenue accounted for 39% of the University's total revenue.
+The fall 2018 semester shows a decrease in enrollment, and the State Regents approved a 3.1% increase in undergraduate tuition and fees and a 2.0% increase in graduate tuition and fees for the 2018-2019 school years.

-State appropriations were approximately 24% of total revenues for fiscal year 2016.
-State appropriations to the University are expected to remain flat or decrease; therefore, total state appropriations are not expected to be returned to the fiscal year ending 2009 level.
+State appropriations were approximately 22% of total revenues for fiscal year 2018.
+State appropriations to the University are expected to remain flat; therefore, total state appropriations are not expected to be returned to the fiscal year ending 2009 level.
 Therefore, the University will continue to feel a negative impact from this financial source.

-Grant and contract revenues currently represent 27% of total revenues for fiscal year 2016.
-Changes in the student loan and grant programs continue to occur during fiscal year 2016.
+Grant and contract revenues currently represent 30% of total revenues for fiscal year 2018.
 Grant and contract resources have been negatively impacted by the national economic down-turn.